 Cornish hen, also known as Cornish game hen or Rock Cornish game hen is a specific breed of chicken.

 The original Cornish Hen originated in the Cornwall area of England.
-However, the Cornish Game Hen sold in the USA were actually bred in Connecticut, back in the 1950s.
+However, the Cornish Game Hen sold in the USA was actually bred in Connecticut, back in the 1950s.

 How Does Cornish Game Hen Taste?

 Many people think the Cornish game hen tastes just like chicken.